 3. Intradermal - located in the deepest layer - in the dermis.
 100% protruding neoplasm.

-Conclusion - the deeper the melanocytes are concentrated, the more protruding the mole will be.
+Conclusion - the deeper the melanocytes are concentrated, the more prominent the mole will be.

 Types of convex nevi